 separable component of a country name designated on the “Separable Country Names List.”
 This list is included as an appendix to the 2012 Applicant Guidebook.

-Permutations and transpositions of alpha-3 code listed in the ISO 3166-1 standard should be allowed.
+Strings resulting from permutations and transpositions of alpha-3 codes listed in the ISO 3166-1 standard should be allowed.
 This recommendation would result in a revision to 2012 Applicant Guidebook section 2.2.1.4.1.vi.

 f.2.2.7 A name by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization